edeleastar/moodle-book/readme.md

 - 05.05.md
 - 06.Exercises.md

 In the above lab, the static site will have titles 'Lab-01', '01', '02' ...
 'Exercises'.
 However, when loaded as a 'book' resource onto moodle, the actual content title (for each page) will be used.

+If one of the chapters needs images or other resources, then can be placed in subdirectories of the book and will be encapsulated into the generated site/resource.
+Use standard markdown relative linking (examples in the moodle-book-skeleton).

 ##The mb.py command